lyubomir-popov/docs-typescale/README.md

    - Modify `config/typography-config.json` to adjust the default typescale
    - Modify `config/typography-config-editorial.json` to adjust the editorial typescale

+## Benefits of Separate Main SCSS Files

+Each typescale now has its own dedicated main SCSS file:

+- **`src/main-default.scss`** - For the default documentation typescale
+- **`src/main-editorial.scss`** - For the editorial long-form typescale

+This approach provides several advantages:

+1. **Simultaneous Development** - You can work on both typescales independently without conflicts
+2. **Clear Separation** - Each typescale has its own complete SCSS structure
+3. **Independent Compilation** - Each can be compiled separately without affecting the other
+4. **Easier Debugging** - Issues in one typescale don't affect the other
+5. **Better Organization** - Clear file structure makes it easy to understand which files belong to which typescale

 ## Adding New Typescales

 To add a new typescale: